Michelle Malkin said about what happened to Rachel Alexander:

 The corrupt Maricopa County Supervisors quit paying for her defense, and so she was forced to appeal her suspension to the Arizona Supreme Court pro se, spending hours researching and writing a 30+ page appeal herself.
 She was able to get her sentence reduced slightly in the appeal, but not by much.
 The left-wing Ninth Circuit Court of Appeals rubberstamped the lower court's decision and the U.S. Supreme Court declined to accept certiorati.

-The strain of trying to support her then-husband and his four children with a fulltime job and extra part-time jobs, combined with the neverending legal work, destroyed her health, and she developed a hernia, had her gallbladder removed, became chronically fatigued and now suffers chronic stomachaches.
+The strain of trying to support her then-husband and his four children with a fulltime job and extra part-time jobs, combined with the neverending legal work, destroyed her health, and she developed a hernia, had her gallbladder removed, became chronically fatigued and suffered all kinds of health problems.

 She was supposed to be automatically readmitted to the Bar after six months, but the Bar continues to do everything it can to keep her from being readmitted.
 They will not readmit her unless she pays $101,500 for prosecuting her AND her boss and his chief prosecutor!
 This is no joke.
 She is being held liable for the actions of her superiors!
 The Bar's outside attorney who prosecuted them told them in an email that they would not be held accountable for the costs of bringing him and his team in from another state, but the Bar did not uphold this assurance and charged Rachel and the other two all the costs of their meals, hotels, plane tickets, etc.